ao link

 * Note that the index figure for Africa is based on a relatively small sample, and so should be viewed with caution

-# Index figures for Feb 2025 include some estimates of port throughput data which are subject to subsequent revision
+# Figures for Mar 2026 include some estimates of port throughput data which are subject to subsequent revision

 Ports and Terminals Insight